Jay-Idrees/Work-Day-Scheduler--JQUERY-Bootstrap/README.md

 ## Packages used

+There are no required packages for this app

 ## Applied Programming Skills

-This project demonstrates command over the following programing skills:
+By completing this project I was able to master the following programing skills:

 - Using bootstarp flex-box grid system to create units of 1hr blocks consisting of hr tag, text area to store information and a save button